BodnarAlex/2025Q2-service/README.md

 cp .env.example .env
 ```

 2. Don't forget to clear your entire workspace from containers, images, variables.
-Anything can affect the process.
+Open the DockerDesktop application, if it was open and it was used to check other jobs, then it should be cleaned.Anything can affect the process.

 You can do it in the Docker Desktop or enter the command
 ```